-Smart: Lovense Quake’s is like the Lovense Lush, but holds another motor for clitoral stimulation.
+Smart: Lovense Quake is like the Lovense Lush, but holds another motor for clitoral stimulation.
 The Lovense Quake has trembling waves of vibration that (*in theory*) rest against both the clitoris and the G-spot — because so many clit-owners need that external power to orgasm.
 For dual stimulation, and the potential of blended orgasms: whether on a date night or long-distance, via the Lovense app.
-Quake is not just the dangling pink tail vibrator you may have seen in amateur porn; but a sturdy, wider vibrator with a ridge to grind your clit on.
+The Lovense Dolce (previously called Quake!) is not just the dangling pink tail vibrator you may have seen in amateur porn; but a sturdy, wider vibrator with a ridge to grind your clit on.
 The Lovense Quake can even be a vibrating dildo, if you straighten out its very flexible body!

-- 2 What Does the Lovense Quake Do?
+- 2 What Does the Lovense Dolce Do?
 Functions

 - 3 Lovense App Control